kradhakrishnan/bblocks/README.md

 I would like to implement wrapper for cython.
 I would love to port it to Windows, but I don't see the usecase nor do I have the time for it.

+###### 9. Where can I check the status of continuous integration ?

+Please click on the link below to check the status of the master.

 [ ![Codeship Status for kradhakrishnan/bblocks.cc](https://www.codeship.io/projects/f6119580-0966-0132-2a1d-16ad0627e247/status)](https://www.codeship.io/projects/31516)